 I received my academic training at the University of Chicago (A.B.
 2010) and Duke University (M.A.
 2015, Ph.D.
 2018).
 In 2010-2011, I held a Fulbright Scholarship to conduct ethnographic research in Cameroon.

 My dissertation research in Scotland was generously funded by competitive grants from the Social Science Research Council, the Wenner-Gren Foundation for Anthropological Research, and Duke University.

-I am currently serving as a PhD Lab Fellow in the Franklin Humanities Institute at Duke University, working to develop digital spaces for experimental ethnographic writing.
+In 2017-2018, I held a PhD Lab Fellowship in the Franklin Humanities Institute at Duke University, where I worked to develop digital spaces for experimental ethnographic writing.